-- 1. Transportation and parking plans and projects shall be consistent with this SMP, public access policies, and provisions on environmental protection. - 2.
+- B. Regulations - 1.
+Transportation and parking plans and projects shall be consistent with this SMP, public access policies, and provisions on environmental protection. - 2.
 Circulation system planning shall include systems for pedestrian, bicycle, and public transportation where appropriate, and all circulation plans and projects shall support existing and proposed shoreline uses that are consistent with this SMP. - 3.
-Plan, locate, and design proposed transportation and parking facilities where routes will have the least possible and adverse effect on unique or fragile shoreline features, and will not result in a net loss of shoreline ecological functions or adversely impact existing or planned water-dependent uses. - 4.
+Plan, locate, and design proposed transportation and parking facilities where routes will have the least possible and adverse effect on unique or fragile shoreline features, will not result in a net loss of shoreline ecological functions or adversely impact existing or planned water-dependent uses. - 4.
 Where other options are available and feasible, new roads, road expansions, or railroads shall not be built within shoreline jurisdiction.
 When new roads, road expansions, or railroads are unavoidable, proposed transportation facilities shall be planned, located, and designed to achieve the following: - a.
-Minimize possible adverse effects on unique or fragile shoreline
+Minimize possible adverse effects on unique or fragile shoreline - b.

-- b.
 Maintain no net loss of shoreline ecological functions and implement mitigation standards of this SMP. - 5.
 Parking facilities shall be allowed only as necessary to support an authorized use and are not a preferred use.
 Parking that does not require a shoreline location to carry out its functions shall: - a.
 Be sited outside of shoreline jurisdiction unless no feasible alternative location exists. - b.
 Be planted or landscaped, preferably with native vegetation, to provide a visual and noise buffer for adjoining dissimilar uses or scenic areas. - c.
 Observe all regulations regarding critical areas and shoreline buffers. - d.
 Be designed to incorporate low-impact development practices, such as pervious surfaces and bioswales, to the extent feasible. - 6.
-The provisions of Section 6 in Appendix B (Frequently Flooded Areas) shall be addressed in the design of transportation facilities.
+The provisions of Section 6 (Frequently Flooded Areas) of Appendix B shall be addressed in the design of transportation facilities.

-5.9 UTILITIES
+5.12 UTILITIES

-- 1. Allow for new, expanded, and maintained utilities with criteria for location and vegetation restoration as appropriate. - 2.
+- A. Policies - 1.
+Allow for new, expanded, and maintained utilities with criteria for location and vegetation restoration as appropriate. - 2.
 Minimize physical and aesthetic disturbance to the shoreline when siting utilities.
-When feasible, utilities should be placed underground or designed to do minimal damage to aesthetic qualities of the shoreline.
+When feasible, utilities should be placed underground or designed to do minimal damage to aesthetic qualities of the shoreline. - B. Regulations - 1.
+All utility facilities are design and located to assure no net loss of shoreline ecological functions, preserve the natural landscape, and minimize conflicts with present and planned land and shoreline uses while meeting the needs of future populations in areas planned to accommodate growth.

-- 1. All utility facilities shall be designed and located to assure no net loss of shoreline ecological functions, preserve the natural landscape, and minimize conflicts with present and planned land and shoreline uses while meeting the needs of future populations in areas planned to accommodate growth. - 2.
-Utility production and processing facilities, such as sewage treatment plants, or parts of those facilities, that are nonwater-oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available. - 3.
-Transmission facilities for the conveyance of services, such as power lines, cables, and pipelines, shall be located outside of the shoreline area where feasible. - 4.
+- 2. Utility production and processing facilities, such as sewage treatment plants, or parts of those facilities, that are nonwater-oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available. - 3.
+Transmission facilities for the conveyance of services, such as power lines, cables, and pipelines, shall be located outside of the shoreline area where feasible and when necessarily located within the shoreline area shall assure no net loss of shoreline ecological functions. - 4.
 Preference shall be given to utility systems contained within the footprint of an existing right-of-way or utility easement corridor over new locations. - 5.
 Development of pipelines and cables and development of facilities that may require periodic maintenance which disrupt shoreline ecological functions shall be discouraged except where no other feasible alternative exists.
 When permitted, provisions shall assure that the facilities do not result in a net loss of shoreline ecological functions or significant impacts to other shoreline resources and values. - 6.
 Existing utility services routed through shoreline areas shall not be a sole justification for more intense development.

-5.10 REDEVELOPMENT, REPAIR, AND MAINTENANCE
+5.13 REDEVELOPMENT, REPAIR, AND MAINTENANCE